MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-3e-add-an-interact-send-port-for-the-interact-real-time-scenario.md

 ---
 description: "Learn more about: Step 3E: Add an INTERACT Send Port for the InterAct Real-Time Scenario"
-title: "Step 3E: Add an INTERACT Send Port for the InterAct Real-Time Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Step 3E: Add an INTERACT Send Port for the InterAct Real-Time Scenario" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d9522386-e980-4ab1-b65a-939ca7936ad9
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 3E: Add an INTERACT Send Port for the InterAct Real-Time Scenario
 Complete [Step 3D: Add a FILE Send Port to Capture the Sw:HandleResponse Message for the InterAct Real-Time Scenario](../../adapters-and-accelerators/fileact-interact/step-3d-add-file-send-port-to-get-sw-handleresponse-message-for-interact.md) before you begin this step.